SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

-# Understand the Integration & Exception Monitoring overview page
+# Familiarize yourself with the Integration & Exception Monitoring overview page

 In this exercise, you will understand which information you may retrieve from the overpage page of Integration & Exception Monitoring.
 All these steps are optional and only for your information.

+>
+> *Note*: Each card in the overview page represents a **service** or a **business scenario**.
+The left-side color reflects the overall status for the selected time.
+> You may identify the scenarios by the boxes of the involved services
-*Note*: The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for these exercises. <br>
+> The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for the IN280 hands-on. <br>

-Please focus on the card *ExternalWorkforce*.
+>

+We are focusing on the card of the business scenario *ExternalWorkforce*.
+You may try it out with Cloud Integration service you are managing.

 <br>![](/exercises/ex2/images/IMOverviewpageDetails.png)

 1. *Click* on the *quality icon* and check whether the **data collection** is running successfully for the involved services.

     Within the popup that shows up *click* on the *Cloud Integration* service ´H2RCPI`.
-The status of monitoring messages and integration artifact exceptions is displayed seperately.
+The status of monitoring messages and integration artifact exceptions is displayed seperately from each other.

     <br>![](/exercises/ex2/images/IMDataQuality.png)

-2. In case of raised alerts you would be able to jump directly to the embedded **alerting**
+2. In case of raised alerts you would be able to jump directly to the embedded **alerting** by clicking on the *number of alerts* in the footer of each card

 3. *Check* the **status of business service events** with the time-calender-icon